 1. Teach students to identify and underline the thesis/topic sentence.
 Given passages, use “I do/We do/You do” approach to practice this skill.

 See How to Find the Topic Sentence in the Download Zone.
+See also my TLC Blog posts on how to identify argument statements.

 2. Give students sample effective topic sentences for which they must generate relevant evidence (bullet points are OK to start; later they can add the rest of the paragraph).
 Model this, then have groups try it and report back to the whole class.
 Then students do it independently.